The Hedge Fund Regulation Ontology is an operational application of the Financial Regulation Ontology.

 Adviser manages Hedge Fund

-Beyond web applications, the semantic technology stack includes RDF database systems, SPARQL query language, inference and rules engine.
+Ontology Web Language (OWL) standard extends RDF with semantics for classes, properties, and individuals.
+Beyond web applications, the semantic technology stack includes RDF database systems, SPARQL query language, inference, and rules engine.

-Hedge Fund compliance crosses the domains of Finance and Legal.
+Hedge Fund Compliance crosses the domains of Finance and Legal.

-The Hedge Fund ontology imports, aligns and extends the dominant reference ontologies:
+The Hedge Fund ontology imports, aligns, and extends the dominant reference ontologies:

-- The Financial Industry Business Ontology (FIBO) is a collaboration between the Enterprise Data Management Council and the Object Management Group.
+• The Financial Industry Business Ontology (FIBO) is a collaboration between the Enterprise Data Management Council and the Object Management Group.

-FIBO holds the Fund’s reference data and financial information. - The Legal Knowledge Interchange Format (LKIF), a European Union project models legal rules of the kind found in legislation and regulations.
+• The Legal Knowledge Interchange Format (LKIF), a European Union project models legal rules of the kind found in legislation and regulations.

-LKIF holds the legislative context, text of laws and regulations and legal forms.
+LKIF holds the legislative context, text of laws and regulations, and legal forms.

 Hedge Fund, Fund, and Financial Regulation Ontology rules connect the domains.
 They evaluate FIBO financial data to implement a regulatory requirement from LKIF.